NeuroDataDesign/LIDS/README.md

 ```

 ### Windows specific commands:
-If you are using a Windows operating system (OS), please install Ubuntu and run the following commands in Ubuntu terminal
+If you are using a Windows OS, please install Ubuntu and run the following commands in Ubuntu terminal
 ```
 ./setup.sh
 ```